TalaoDAO/marketplace/www/sites/all/modules/custom/emh_request/modules/emh_request_notification/README.md

 ### 3.4) at each Cron run, for each remaining item,

-For each remaining item (individual notification of an user) of this queue, if there is time, the item is processed, or it's delayed for the next Cron.
+For each remaining item (individual notification of an user) of this queue, if there is time, the item is processed.
+If Cron has spent more than 30 seconds on this job, the remaining items are delayed for the next Cron.
   When the item is processed, the worker **\_emh\_request\_notification\_queue\_worker**
     *(in emh\_request\_notification.module)* evokes an event.